GA-20/linux-cheat-sheet/commands/README.md

 ## The command

+- Executable: a program that can be run by the shell, whriten in any language.
+- Built-in: a feature of the shell, written in C.
+- Shell function: extternal program written in with the shell language.
+- Alias: a shortcut for a command.

 A command is a program that can be run by the shell.
 A command can be a built-in feature or a program stored in the `/bin` directory.

 ## The standard input, output and error🏴‍☠️